ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ### Query Registration Status

-This endpoint lets a client query a Transparency Service for the registration status of a payload they have submitted earlier, and for which they have received a 303 - Registration is running response.
+This endpoint lets a client query a Transparency Service for the registration status of a payload they have submitted earlier, and for which they have received a 303 or 302 - Registration is running response.

 Request: